On irreducible symplectic 4-folds numerically equivalent to $(K3)^{[2]}$: Proof of Theorem in the cases

+As usual let us first construct a Hironaka model of $(D,\Gamma')$.
+We assume that $\supp B=\{P\}$ of the base locus is one point.
+Note that the other cases are simpler and we obtain the same results.
+We consider two possibilities either $\Gamma'$ is smooth or singular at $P$.

-Assume moreover that the generic $\Gamma'$ is smooth at $P$.
-Then as in the case $d=9$ and $\dim B=0$, we see that the Hironaka model $\overline{D}$ is obtained by four blowings-up at each step of the unique fixed point of the linear system $|\overline{\Gamma}|$ which is the strict transform of the linear system $|\Gamma'|$.
-We have however five possible configurations of the resulting exceptional curve (depending on the positions of fixed points on exceptional divisors).
-In this case the morphism $\rho:\overline{D}\rightarrow Y_D$ is birational and contracts all the exceptional divisors except the last one.
+If the generic $\Gamma'$ is smooth at $P$ we see that a Hironaka model $\overline{D}$ is obtained by four blowings-up at each step of the unique fixed point of the linear system $|\overline{\Gamma}|$ which is the strict transform of the linear system $|\Gamma'|$.
+We have however five possible configurations of the resulting exceptional curve depending on the positions of choosen points on exceptional divisors.
+The morphism is birational and contracts all the exceptional divisors except the last one.
 From \cite[Thm.~3]{A} we infer that the singularities of $Y_D$ are Du Val or rational triple points (see \cite[p.~135]{A}).
-We deduce as before that $\rho_D$ does not contracts curves.
-Since a surface with rational singularities is $\mathbb{Q}$-factorial and Cohen--Macaulay, we can argue as before and conclude that the ideal of the conductor needs at least $11$ generators.